Install AGLedger on Kubernetes

 database:

 # sslmode is required under nodeEnv=production.
-Use sslmode=require (or verify-full) against a
+Prefer sslmode=verify-full against a TLS-enabled

 externalUrl: "postgresql://agledger:<db-password>@agledger-postgres.agledger.svc.cluster.local:5432/agledger?sslmode=disable"